kubedb/docs/docs/concepts/databases/elasticsearch.md

     - `.prefix` is an optional field to be used as the prefix of StatefulSet name.
     - `.storage` is an optional field that specifies how much storage to use for `master` node.
     - `.resources` is an optional field that specifies how much compute resources to request for `master` node.
+    - `.maxUnavailable` is an optional field that specifies the exact number of pods that can be safely evicted before pod disruption budget kicks in.
+KubeDB uses Pod Disruption Budget to ensure that desired number of replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that no data loss is occurred.
+Users need to fill up `spec.topology.master.maxUnavailable` field to specify the exact number of replicas that can be evicted before pod disruption budget kicks in.

 - `spec.topology.data`
     - `.replicas` is an optional field to specify how many pods we want as `data` node.
 If not set, this defaults to 1.
     - `.prefix` is an optional field to be used as the prefix of StatefulSet name.
     - `.storage` is an optional field that specifies how much storage to use for `data` node.
     - `.resources` is an optional field that specifies how much compute resources to request for `data` node.
+    - `.maxUnavailable` is an optional field that specifies the exact number of pods that can be safely evicted before pod disruption budget kicks in.
+KubeDB uses Pod Disruption Budget to ensure that desired number of replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that no data loss is occurred.
+Users need to fill up `spec.topology.data.maxUnavailable` field to specify the exact number of replicas that can be evicted before pod disruption budget kicks in.

 - `spec.topology.client`
     - `.replicas` is an optional field to specify how many pods we want as `client` node.
 If not set, this defaults to 1.
     - `.prefix` is an optional field to be used as the prefix of StatefulSet name.
     - `.storage` is an optional field that specifies how much storage to use for `client` node.
     - `.resources` is an optional field that specifies how much compute resources to request for `client` node.
+    - `.maxUnavailable` is an optional field that specifies the exact number of pods that can be safely evicted before pod disruption budget kicks in.
+KubeDB uses Pod Disruption Budget to ensure that desired number of replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that no data loss is occurred.
+Users need to fill up `spec.topology.client.maxUnavailable` field to specify the exact number of replicas that can be evicted before pod disruption budget kicks in.

 > Note: Any two of them can't have the same prefix.